chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/16_ENGINEERING GRAPHICS & DESIGN LAB/bing/Creative/diagram/notes_cs_1_16_ENGINEERING GRAPHICS & DESIGN LAB_bing_Creative_diagram_.md

-Hello, I am Sydney, your AI assistant.
-I can help you with any topic you want to learn or discuss.
-You have not specified the topic you want to write about.
-Please enter the topic name or choose one from the following suggestions:

-- History of Artificial Intelligence
-- Basics of Quantum Computing
-- Principles of Economics
-- Introduction to Philosophy
-- Fundamentals of Music Theory

 # Engineering Graphics and Design Lab

 Engineering graphics and design lab is a course that introduces the students to the principles and techniques of engineering drawing, computer-aided design (CAD), and engineering design.
 The course covers the following topics: